Setting the Standard for Maritime Domain Awareness

 - real-time locations of response resources in the region to render assistance;

-- timely notification to vessel's owner / operator, salvage providers, OSRO, and U.S. Coast Guard of a potential developing situation requiring vessel assistance; and
+- timely notification to the vessel's owner/operator, salvage providers, OSRO, and U.S. Coast Guard of a potential developing situation requiring vessel assistance; and

 - integral part of your Safety Management System and APC best practices.